IkigaiLabsETH/ikigAI-Labs/README.md

 ## Getting Started

-This guide https://ui8.notion.site/Project-Setup-af9fa48b613548dd8a5962d126b0265d will help you install Yarn.
 You can check if Yarn is installed on your PC with the command `yarn --version`

 First, run the development server: